h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

-Deep Learning relies on interconnected nodes and weighted information paths, which are adapted to minimize prediction error via back propogation,  to produce non-linear models of complex relationships.
+Deep Learning relies on interconnected nodes and weighted information paths, which are adapted to minimize prediction error via back propagation,  to produce non-linear models of complex relationships.